chenjindu/browser-remove-background/README.md

 WebGPU needs Chrome or Edge 113+.
 Without it the page falls back to WASM, which works everywhere but is roughly 25× slower.

+## Part of is.tools

+This probe came out of building [**is.tools**](https://is.tools) — 30+ tools that all run client-side, under one rule: the file never leaves your device.

+Same approach throughout: image codecs are MozJPEG / libwebp / libavif / OxiPNG compiled to WASM, PDF work uses pdf-lib and qpdf, OCR uses tesseract.js, and background removal uses the ISNet model in this repo.
+No accounts, no quotas, no upload step, no watermark on the output.

+Available in multiple languages.

 ## License

 Apache-2.0